Born and raised in Malaysia, Mazlan is proud of his Malaysian and Asian heritage. He likes to write about its culture and current issues.

-Pongal, literally means "boiling over" is celebrated by Tamils all over the world as a Thanksgiving for a good harvest, and not just in India
+Pongal, which literally means "boiling over" is celebrated by Tamils all over the world as a Thanksgiving for a good harvest.

 The main celebration is to let the rice boil over with milk in a clay pot (see photo).
-This will imply future fortune for the family.
+This implies future good fortune for the family.

 The Pongal festival is held through the first four days of the Thai month (Tamil month) and is usually in mid-January.
 This Thai month is considered the luckiest month of the year by the Tamil Indians.

-Individuals will have to take their own annual leave entitlement to observe Pongal celebration.
+Individuals will have to take their own annual leave entitlement to observe the Pongal celebration.

-A few days or even weeks before Pongal day, Malaysian housewives will be busy shopping for Pongal’s prayer items, spices and sweets to cook as offerings to deities.
+A few days or even weeks before Pongal day, Malaysian housewives will be busy shopping for Pongal’s prayer items, spices, and sweets to cook as offerings to deities.
 Clay pots, milk, ghee, cashew nuts, raisins, brown sugar, jasmine flower buds, and stalks of sugarcane are among the popular items on their shopping list.
-New clothes are not compulsory, but are in the list anyhow.
+New clothes are not compulsory but are on the list anyhow.

-Hence, places like ‘Little India’ in Masjid India, Jalan Tun Sambantan and Sentul, in Kuala Lumpur, will be the busiest.
-As in any festivals, the day before the celebration, the shopping will reach its peak and traffic will be at the worst level.
+Places like ‘Little India’ in Masjid India, Jalan Tun Sambantan and Sentul, in Kuala Lumpur, will be the busiest.
+As in any festival, the day before the celebration, the shopping will reach its peak and traffic will be at the worst level.

-The first day of the celebration is known as Bhogi and is the prelude to the next three days of festivities.
+The first day of Pongal is known as Bhogi and is the prelude to the next three days of festivities.

 It is a day of purification for the soul and mind and this is done by taking an oil bath using sesame seed oil.

-Then old clothes and unused stuffs are thrown away and burnt.
+Then old clothes and unused stuff are thrown away and burnt.
 This basically marks the start of a new beginning.

 The second day is the `Pongal' day and is celebrated by offering prayers to the Sun God, Surya.